nurfarez/Customer_Segmentation/README.md

 ![model_result](https://user-images.githubusercontent.com/109565405/180422384-55ab11cf-1617-4d97-8d03-9ef69ab34662.PNG)

 Model was trained with batch_size = 128, and epochs = 50 and stop at 14 epoch with the used of early_callback
-The model achieved accuracy at 90% and loss 23.48%.
+The model achieve accuracy at 90% and loss 23.48%.

 Training and validation loss and accuracy were plotted.
 ![epoch_acc](https://user-images.githubusercontent.com/109565405/180422446-b3c6fa29-29aa-4cff-ab46-d43bcf6e8a4a.png)